wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.1.0.4 =
+* Fixed bug that caused paused split tests to continue to run.
+* Fixed bug with passing optin data to a redirect URL with query args.
+* Added ability to submit lightbox optin forms with the enter button.

 = 1.1.0.3 =
-* Fixed bug that caused site verification to fail
+* Fixed bug that caused site verification to fail.

 = 1.1.0.2 =
 * Added support for assigning multiple domains to a single optin.